Philosophy of the Registered Nursing Program

 The concept of environment in nursing is used in its most comprehensive sense to include all the various contexts within which a person may be situated in at any given moment in time.
 Human beings experience internal environments made up of their physiology, feelings, thoughts, beliefs, and values.
 Human beings also experience external environments—for example, physical, family, cultural, political, social, religious, legal, and work contexts to name a few.

 Health and Illness

-Associate's Degree Nursing Practice
+Associate Degree Nursing Practice

 Teaching and Learning

+Both teachers and students are engaged in a continuous process of teaching learning.
 Human beings have a natural potential for learning.
-This desire for expansion of knowledge and experience can be achieved through and built upon the student's previous experience, actively involving the learner in the process, and thereby moving from the familiar to the unfamiliar.
-Significant learning takes place when the subject matter is perceived by the adult learner as having meaning for one's own purpose.
-Learning is acquired through the repetition and reinforcement of successful behaviors, which contributes to desired behavior patterns.
-A variety of opportunities for application of knowledge encourage the learner to develop and apply critical thinking skills
+This desire for expansion of knowledge and experience can be achieved through building upon the student's previous experience, actively involving the learner in the process, and progressing from the familiar to the unfamiliar.
+Significant learning takes place when the subject matter is perceived by the adult learner as having meaning.
+Learning is the process by which individuals evolve as they apply knowledge, attitudes, and skills through experience and reflection.
+The ultimate responsibility for learning rests with the learner.
+A variety of opportunities for application of knowledge encourages the learner to develop and apply multiple ways of knowing and critical thinking skills.

 1978.
-Revised 1983, 1985, 1988, 1993, 1996, 1997, 1998, 2006, 2008.
+Revised 1983, 1985, 1988, 1993, 1996, 1997, 1998, 2006, 2008, 2014.